ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

 The structure of this document is based on "Text-based project proposal: Template" (http://jonippolito.net/teaching/capstone/text_proposal_template.html).

-Note that some sections have been re-ordered, to ensure that the most relevant and accessible information is presented first, with lengthier and more abstruse sections placed later.
+Note that the structure is slightly different than in the template, to present the most relevant and accessible information first, with lengthier and more abstruse sections placed later.
 This proposal incorporates some earlier writings on the project.

 # Abstract